azavea/raster-vision-qgis/README.md

 # Raster Vision QGIS Plugin

+## ⚠️ Note: This project is no longer maintained as of RV 0.9

 This plugin works with [Raster Vision](https://github.com/azavea/raster-vision) in QGIS to view experiment results and predict against imagery.